 The second time I lived in Guanajuato I launched a street food walking tour.
 It was mostly a way for me to get out of the home office and show foreign visitors around the city.
 A few months after I launched, Nick and Dariece from Goats on the Road went on the tour with me.
 You can see their review of the tour here and they made a cool video as well that I’m embedding below:

 I didn’t promote this side hustle project very heavily when I was the only guide because I travel a fair bit and hated to turn people down when I was away.
 Now there are five bilingual guides in place to meet demand and we added night “bars and tacos” tour and a non-food historic walking tour.
-So no matter when you’ll be here, check out the Mexico Street Food website for prices and booking.
+So no matter when you’ll be here, check out the Guanajuato Food Tours website for prices and booking.
 And some photos that will make you hungry.
 (There’s also a historic Guanajuato Walking Tours program if you don’t want to chow down or hit the bars.)

 The non-Mexican food options in Guanajuato are limited, but there are several quite good Italian places right in the center.
 If you’re really craving something different you can find sushi and a good French bakery that serves meals as well.
-Thankfully there aren’t many fast food chains here.
-You’re limited to KFC and Dominos in the center, McDonalds on the outskirts at the mall.
+Thankfully there aren’t many fast-food chains here.
+You’re limited to KFC, Subway, and Dominos in the center, McDonald’s on the outskirts at the mall.

 Where to Stay in Guanajuato City